chuckmasterson/chuckmasterson.github.io/_posts/2020-03-19-f-around-kettles.md

 fields.
 I passed through the gracefully decaying downtown of tiny Maple Plain, and north of town I found Lake Independence, its mostly forested shore studded with occasional two- and three-stories.
-I rode a ways up the road that encircles it until I found a handmade wooden sign saying <span class="small-caps">Porky’s Sugar Camp</span>.
+I rode a ways up the road that encircles it until I found a handmade wooden sign saying <span class="smallcaps">Porky’s Sugar Camp</span>.
 Three tin squirrels were perched on top of the sign, busy tending tiny little kettles full of sap.
 Behind the sign, the land sloped down into forty acres of forest between the road and the lake, a hushed study in brown and white, accented by bright blue bags hanging off the maples.
 A muddy trail led to the only other sign of human activity, a fire pit